department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

   - /patterns/messaging-error-messages
 aka: Error messages
 sub-section: help-users-to
-intro-text: "Details the structure, style, and tone for error and informational messages, and provides guidance on presenting next steps after an error occurs."
+intro-text: "This page contains guidance on how to present actionable steps for recovery when users encounter an error alert."
 status: use-deployed
 anchors:
-  - anchor: Structure
+  - anchor: Types of errors
-  - anchor: Content within the message - General
+  - anchor: Error alert content
-  - anchor: Content within the message - Task completion
+  - anchor: Content outside of the alert
-  - anchor: Messages dictionary
-  - anchor: Style and tone
   - anchor: Additional guidance
 ---